-I’m Business Development Manager at MakeMatic.
+I’m responsible for business development on the island of Ireland, in Scotland, and the North East of England.
 Essentially, it’s my role to get our creative content out to as many young people and teachers as I can.
 I really like our aim, which is to reach 1 million classrooms and kitchen tables by 2021.

 I plan to collaborate with local authorities and businesses to make this happen.
 I thrive on developing partnerships and designing new projects.
 I have a real passion for the work we do here.